Loading…

 Friday December 6, 2024 4:35pm - 5:30pm CST

-Celestin Ballroom: Celestin H Hyatt Regency, 601 Loyola Avenue, New Orleans, LA 70113
+3RD Floor - Ballroom: Celestin H Hyatt Regency, 601 Loyola Avenue, New Orleans, LA 70113

 5:45pm CST

-Celebrating Authentic Experiences that Enhance Appreciation of Diversity
+Celebrating Authentic Experiences That Enhance Appreciation of Diversity

 Friday December 6, 2024 5:45pm - 7:15pm CST